cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimEntity.rst

 waitForEvent
 ^^^^^^^^^^^^

-.. java:method:: public void waitForEvent(Predicate<SimEvent> p)
+.. java:method:: public void waitForEvent(Predicate<SimEvent> predicate)
    :outertype: CloudSimEntity

    Waits for an event matching a specific predicate.
 This method does not check the entity's deferred queue.

-   :param p: The predicate to match
+   :param predicate: The predicate to match